Prepping for Concrete Floor Refinishing

 Once you’re faced with nothing more than your floor, the next step is to thoroughly clean it.
 You might be shocked at how much dirt, dust, and debris can get caked onto concrete, especially if it’s bare, poorly sealed, or worn down.
 After all, bare concrete is porous, making it easy for small particles to get inside and build up over time.
 The most efficient cleaning method is to power wash the concrete with a degreasing solution.
 You can also mop and scrub as necessary.
 Do your best to remove all debris and stains and allow the floor to fully dry before then vacuuming any remaining dry particles.
 If old paint is remaining, you may also need to sand it away and then vacuum the remaining flakes.

-If you plan on refinishing/sealing your floor with epoxy floor paint, it’s a good idea to apply an initial coat of epoxy primer first.
-This first coat will bond to the concrete itself and help the subsequent epoxy coats better adhere to the floor.
+If you plan on refinishing/sealing your floor with polyurea coatings, it’s a good idea to apply an initial coat of epoxy primer first.
+This first coat will bond to the concrete itself and help the subsequent coats better adhere to the floor.
 By priming your floors prior to painting, you also lower the chances of the concrete absorbing the coating.
 You want to end up with a strongly-bonded coating that provides protection from above and from within, and priming helps achieve these goals.

 Polishing Prep Work

-Of course, epoxy coatings aren’t always part of the equation when it comes to concrete floor refinishing.
+Of course, polyurea coatings aren’t always part of the equation when it comes to concrete floor refinishing.
 Concrete polishing is another avenue that’s growing in popularity.
 This process involves grinding the concrete with diamond grinders while applying a concrete densifier to the surface, resulting in a bright, glossy, durable, low-maintenance floor.
-The early prep work for concrete polishing is basically the same as the concrete floor prep for epoxy paint, but the latter stages will differ.
-The same goes for other concrete refinishing options, such as polyurea coatings, urethane cement, and more.

 Prepare Your Floors or Prepare to Be Disappointed